 John Mark Reynolds is the provost of Houston Baptist University.
 Prior to joining HBU, he was the founder and director of the Torrey Honors Institute, and Associate Professor of Philosophy, at Biola University.

-John Mark will be leading a session in the Education track.
+John Mark will be leading a session in the education track entitled "Low Hanging Fruit: Three Opportunities and One Apple to Avoid".

 Charles Sanger blends his passion for intercultural issues and research, with a career in ICT (Information and Communication Technology) and a lifetime devotion to God's Word to move the church forward globally in the 21st century.
 As Executive Director of Pilotage International (pilotage.org), he lived internationally for over seven years, working with pastors, leaders and millennials in one of the largest international microcosms in the Caribbean.
 Previously, he spent 20 years managing and teaching Information Technology solutions in Fortune 100 companies.
 Charles has presented and taught in corporate, academic, conference and church venues in the United States, Central America, the Caribbean and Europe.
 He recently earned his Doctor of Missiology in Intercultural Studies from Grace Theological Seminary in Winona Lake, IN.
 He writes on these topics on his website CharlesSanger.com and will be publishing on these topics this fall.